Alberta Legislature Building

-The Alberta Legislature Building is located in Edmonton and is the meeting place of the Legislative Assembly of Alberta and the Executive Council of Alberta.
+The Alberta Legislature Building, located in Edmonton, is the meeting place of the Legislative Assembly of Alberta and the Executive Council of Alberta.
 It is often shortened to "the Ledge".

-The Alberta Legislature Building is located at 10801 97 Avenue NW.
+The Alberta Legislature Building is at 10801 97 Avenue NW.
 Free tours of the facility are offered throughout the week.
 The building is also connected via underground walkway to the Government Centre station and Government Centre Transit Centre.

 Location

-The building is located on a promontory overlooking the scenic North Saskatchewan River valley near the location of Fort Edmonton, Mark V (1830–1915), a Hudson's Bay Company fur-trading post, a long-established economic and administrative centre of the western Prairies.
+The building is on a promontory overlooking the scenic North Saskatchewan River valley near the location of Fort Edmonton, Mark V (1830–1915), a Hudson's Bay Company fur-trading post, a long-established economic and administrative centre of the western Prairies.
+On the south lawn of the legislature grounds there are marker posts indicating where the old fort used to be.
 It is just up the hill from the archaeological finds at Rossdale Flats to the east, remnants of a long-standing First Nations campsite and location of an earlier Fort Edmonton.
 The Legislature's location was selected shortly after Edmonton was confirmed as the provincial capital by the first session of the Legislature in 1906.
 The legislature building was located along 97 Avenue.
 That road was routed through a tunnel during the 1970s renovations to the grounds, allowing a large plaza to connect the legislature to a greenspace to the north.

 To the west of the building, the grounds are bounded by 109 Street and the railway right-of-way coming north from the High Level Bridge, now used by the High Level Bridge Streetcar.
 Nearby is a walking path, connecting to the Victoria Park and Golf Course and the Grandin neighbourhood.
 To the north lies the "Government Centre" district within downtown Edmonton, south of Jasper Avenue, Edmonton's main street.
-Here are found several provincial government office buildings including the Federal Building.
+Here are found several provincial government office buildings including the Queen Elizabeth II Building, (formerly the Edmonton Federal Building).
 A short section of 108 Street, called "Capital Boulevard", is anchored by two terminating vistas, the legislature and MacEwan University's City Centre Campus.
 MacEwan is a part of the Old Canadian National rail yard redevelopment.

 Nearby to the northeast is the Government Centre transit centre, and further east is the Rossdale neighbourhood and Edmonton Ballpark.
 The security of the Legislature building and surrounding grounds are the responsibility of the Alberta Sheriffs Branch.

+LGBT activism in Edmonton has taken place at the Alberta Legislature Building for many years and as such, the building is featured on the Edmonton Queer History Project map.